gradio-app/gradio/guides/05_custom-components/05_frontend.md

 ```

 The component exposes a prop named `root`.
-This is passed down by the parent gradio app and it's the base url that the files will be uploaded to and fetched from.
+This is passed down by the parent gradio app and it represents the base url that the files will be uploaded to and fetched from.

 For WASM support, you should get the upload function from the `Context` and pass that as the third parameter of the `upload` function.